lopezatn/lopezatn/README.md

   passion: "passion for web development and design",

   mission: "aim to connect people with technology, delivering clear and concise information through websites for the best user experience",

-  contact: "Let's connect and collaborate to achieve your project goals!",

 };

 console.log(`Greetings, I'm a developer based in ${Developer.location}.`);